Worship & Music

 Every Sunday we celebrate the Eucharist (Holy Communion).
 We listen to stories from Scripture and inspired preaching, pray for one another and our world, greet one another in peace, share the Body and Blood of Christ and are dismissed to be Christ’s heart, hands, mind and feet in a world desperate to know, feel and experience the love of God.

 Our liturgy is traditional and follows the form outlined in the Episcopal Church’s Book of Common Prayer.
 We worship twice on Sundays, at 8:00 a.m. and 10:00 a.m.
 The later service is accompanied by choir and piano.
 Hymns are taken primarily from two Episcopal Hymnals: The 1982 Hymnal and Lift Every Voice and Sing, a collection of hymns from the African American tradition.

-We have a small choir ably directed by Dr. Geoffrey Bays.
+We have a small choir ably directed by our highly accomplished Director of Music, Arthur (Artie) Roach.
 We are always looking for new people to join the choir.
 Choir rehearsals are every Thursday evening during the program year (roughly mid-September through mid-June); the choir sings on Sunday mornings and for seasonal services during Christmas and Holy Week.

 The architecture of Saint Clement is unique.
 We have no windows in the sanctuary!
 When it was constructed, the sanctuary won several architectural awards and accolades and was one of the first churches to have the altar in the center of the Sanctuary, between the pulpit and the font.

 The Holy Eucharist “the Great Thanksgiving” is the center of our life together, just as the altar is at the center of our sanctuary.
 Each week we are fed and nourished by Christ himself.
 However as we move through the space - and the liturgy - we become aware of different things.